linode/docs/docs/applications/development/developing-git-github.md

 1. Create a username on [Github](https://www.github.com).
 At the "Welcome to Github" page, select the green, "Finish sign up" button at the bottom.

 2. Select your username at the top right of the page, pictured below, to bring you to the dashboard.
+It's important to recognize the dashboard.

     [![Github username icon.](/docs/assets/github-sampleuser.png)](/docs/assets/github-sampleuser.png)